Aquaculture Thematic Methods

 | Closing stock | Biomass at period end | Tonnes live weight |

-The nominal harvest represents output for purposes of physical flow accounts, measured in live weight equivalent consistent with FAO aquaculture production statistics.[27]
+Output is measured in live weight equivalent consistent with FAO aquaculture production statistics.[31]

 3.2.3 Mortality and Catastrophic Loss Recording

-- Normal mortality: Predictable losses based on species and system characteristics; recorded as reductions in stock
+| Normal mortality | Predictable losses based on species and system characteristics; recorded as reductions in stock. |

-- Disease outbreaks: Unexpected losses from pathogen events; recorded as catastrophic losses if exceeding normal thresholds (e.g., mortality exceeding two standard deviations above the historical average for the species and system type)
+| Disease outbreaks | Unexpected losses from pathogen events; recorded as catastrophic losses if exceeding normal thresholds (e.g., mortality exceeding two standard deviations above the historical average for the species and system type). |

-- Environmental events: Losses from storms, harmful algal blooms, or temperature extremes; recorded as catastrophic losses
+| Environmental events | Losses from storms, harmful algal blooms, or temperature extremes; recorded as catastrophic losses. |

-- Predation: Losses to predators (seals, birds); recorded under normal mortality or other reductions
+| Predation | Losses to predators (seals, birds); recorded under normal mortality or other reductions. |

 3.2.4 Escape Recording